-Michael Branson Smith is an Assistant Professor of Communications Technology at York College, The City University of New York.
-He holds a MFA from Tufts University, School of the Museum of Fine Arts and a MS in Chemistry from the University of Chicago (a strange combination he understands).
-MBS is presently spending a lot of time tinkering with digital storytelling ideas, particularly with the DS106 community, which he presents here in his blog.
+Michael Branson Smith is a web artist and assistant professor of Communications Technology at York College, The City University of New York.
+He holds an MFA from Tufts University, School of the Museum of Fine Arts and an MS in Chemistry from the University of Chicago (admittedly, a strange combination).
+MBS presently spends a lot of time creating animated GIFs, particularly with a nostalgic eye or by remixing with artists and friends.
+He regularly teaches a course on digital storytelling inspired by the DS106 community.
 He is also a multi-media producer of industrial work principally for not-for-profits – including video, artwork, and design.

-Besides his creative endeavors, MBS has recently taken the role of Director of Academic Computing and Educational Technology at York College.
-He is particularly interested in advocating the use of open educational technology and is leading this effort on his campus with a WordPress/Buddypress platform to support eportfolio and to serve as an alternative LMS for classes.
+Besides his creative endeavors, MBS is the Director of Academic Computing and Educational Technology at York College.
+He is particularly interested in advocating the use of open educational technologies and is leading this effort on his campus by providing faculty and students access to domain names and shared hosting for digital pedagogy and research.

 Contact information for Michael Branson Smith can be found on his CUNY Academic Commons Profile Page.

 You can learn why Michael Branson Smith has to own his middle name here.